kadiryazici/bottom-sheet-vue3/.github/issue_template.md

   - EXAMPLE: Hi my name is Cristiano Ronaldo

 **`Honorable Mention (Required):`** <!-- Just kidding optional or is it? -->
-  - TRUE ANSWER <!--Example-->: Matt Smith the true Doctor
+  - <!--Example-->: Matt Smith the true Doctor